d12frosted/elpa-mirror/gnu/osm-readme.txt

 [wiki] <https://github.com/minad/osm/wiki>

-3 Bookmarks and Org links
+3 Bookmarks, Org and Elisp links ════════════════════════════════
-═════════════════════════

-  To store a bookmark press the key `b', to store Org links press the key `l'.
+  To store a bookmark press the key `b', to store Org/Elisp links press the keys `l' or `e' respectively.
 You can also use a custom binding, e.g., `C-c l'.
 Then the link can be inserted into an Org buffer with `C-c C-l'.
 Bookmarks and Org links can be created at point with the mouse, see `osm-bookmark-set-click' and `osm-org-link-click'.

-  Examples:
+◊ 3.0.0.1 Org link examples

+  Click on a link or press `RET' to jump to the location.
+These links work in Org buffers in Emacs.

   •
   •
   •
   •
   •

+◊ 3.0.0.2 Elisp link examples

+  Place the point behind the closing parenthesis and press `C-x C-e' to jump to the location.
+The Elisp links can be used in arbitary text files.

+  ┌────
+  │ (osm 41.869561 12.458496 6 opentopomap "Lazio, Italia")
+  │ (osm 51.489507 -0.144196 11 "London, Greater London, England, SW1A 2DX, United Kingdom")
+  │ (osm 55.686875 12.569733 12 cyclosm "København, Københavns Kommune, Region Hovedstaden, 1357, Danmark")
+  │ (osm 40.729568 -73.979187 12 stamen-watercolor "New York County, New York, United States")
+  │ (osm 27.961656 86.892242 13 opentopomap "Khumjung, Khumbupasanglahmu, सोलुखुम्बु, Province #1, Nepal")
+  └────

 4 Commands and Key Bindings